Spencer Steer Preview, Player Props: Reds vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fourth in MLB.
+- The pitching staff for the Blue Jays has a collective 9.4 K/9, the fourth-best in MLB.

-- The Blue Jays have the top team ERA among all MLB pitching staffs (3.73).
+- The Blue Jays have the first-ranked team ERA among all league pitching staffs (3.71).

-- Blue Jays pitchers combine to allow 147 total home runs at a clip of 1.2 per game (to rank 18th in the league).
+- Blue Jays pitchers combine to rank 17th in baseball in home runs given up (148 total, 1.2 per game).

-- Berrios will aim to grab his 10th victory when he makes the start for the Blue Jays, his 25th of the season.
-He is 9-8 with a 3.53 ERA and 132 strikeouts through 140 1/3 innings pitched.

-- The righty last appeared on Friday against the Chicago Cubs, when he went 4 1/3 innings, allowing four earned runs while giving up nine hits.
+- His last time out was on Saturday against the Chicago Cubs, when the right-hander tossed six innings, surrendering four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.